k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 For example:  Customer|SRCLocalDebug|ALL|DEVICESTABLE2017

 This enables saving different versions of a Reference table and source environment into Fabric.
-Lastly, TDM enables the creation and execution of TDM load tasks to get the reference data from Fabric and load it to the the target environment.
+Lastly, TDM enables the creation and execution of TDM load tasks in order to get the reference data from Fabric and load it to the target environment.

 Notes: